 For the Chief Musician.
 To the tune of “Mahalath.”
 A contemplation by David.

 1 The fool has said in his heart, “There is no God.”

 They are corrupt and have done abominable iniquity.

 There is no one who does good.

-2 God looks down from heaven on the children of men,
+2 God looks down from heaven on the human race,

 to see if there are any who understand,